-Relaxing course and highlighted how busy and wandering our minds can be.
+"Relaxing course and highlighted how busy and wandering our minds can be", of setting aside 15 m. es every day to focus on your worries and write them down," carer 2021.

-Parent carer

-It was emotional, but good to get some emotions out and share with other people.
+"It was emotional, but good to get some emotions out and share with other people," carer 2021.